The Story of Turkey's Magical Euro 2008

 But it was the manner of how they did it which shocked European football.

-“What we did, and the way we did it, I don’t think anyone really expected,” said Kazim-Richards.
-He also highlighted the importance of the high proportion of Turkish migrants who live in Germany and Austria to this day, and compared their group game against Switzerland to a home game: “We played against Switzerland, and three quarters of the stadium was Turkish, they were even in with the Swiss fans!”
+Highlighting the importance of the high proportion of Turkish migrants who live in Germany and Austria to this day, and comparing their group tie against Switzerland to a home game, he said: “We played against Switzerland, and three quarters of the stadium was Turkish, they were even in with the Swiss fans!”

 “Turkish fans, they make the national team in the stadium feel like you are playing club football.
 It’s one of the few national teams that have that.”